-North Fork White River Fishing Report: 04/27/24 The stream has been flowing well below a normal level but already high this morning from heavy rain.
+North Fork White River Fishing Report: 10/28/24 Good conditions exist.
+The stream is flowing at a normal level with clear water.
 Good hatches continue to take place.
-Blue-winged olives, Blue Quills, Little Black Caddis, Quill Gordons, Little Brown stoneflies, and Light Green midges are hatching.
-Sculpin streamers and scuds are working good.
-We are still getting good reports from customers.
+Blue-winged olives, Mahogany duns, Spotted Sedge caddis, Great Autumn Brown Sedge and other insects are hatching.
+Sculpin streamers and scuds are also working good.

 Send us an email with the dates you will be fishing and we will send you a list of our fly recommendations.